Does your rabbit bite your clothes, and you think that you have had enough?

 Out of fear, your rabbit might also dig its way into your pile of clothes to shelter itself from harm.

 And while in it, they find comfort in chewing on your clothes too.

 9. A Grooming Ritual

-If your pet rabbit bites and nibbles at your clothes, it doesn’t stamp him as a rogue rabbit.
-He should rather be looked upon as a pet with weird characteristics.
-It’s this very quirkiness that makes him so lovable.
+If your pet rabbit bites and nibbles at your clothes, it doesn’t mean that it is a rogue rabbit.

 A passionate content creator on pet behavior, nutrition choices, and health, Mike is an experienced pet expert.
 He has been writing on multiple websites to compensate for his passion for cats.
 Mike grieves around plenty of pets in his parents’ house.
 At the start of his career, he had a sturdy intention to be a part of pet care by any means.

 With his affiliation to Purrfect n’ Pawesome, he found a way to satiate his craving to participate in pet health, wellness, and behavior analysis.
 He has been a significant part of our team and a major contributor in equipping our site with useful, authentic, and research-backed articles.